Will-Ma-02/Snake-Around-The-World/Pyception/README.md

 - Please read this throughly before you start playing!

 ## Pyception! · An Overview
 Hooray!
 This project was a huge success for me.
-It was by far my biggest project yet.
+It was by far one of my biggest projects ever.
 With different menu screens, the ability to save and customize settings and data, and some pixelated text, this game ended up being a massive success!

 The biggest challenges by far were trying to make a working settings screen, and reading